 B.L.
 Freeborn © October 30, 2022 (PDF version here.)

 Who built the Newport Tower is a long standing question.
 It has been well proven by James Eagan that the tower is used for keeping time as the celestial bodies align with its numerous small windows.
 Eagan also noticed that certain letters formed with stones appear in the arches of the structure.
 Most notable and hard to miss is the >OI<.
-He found the Delta and P. He also thought the h was a Greek η.
+He found the Delta and P (shown as R).
+He also thought the h was a Greek η.
 From there he determined, probably correctly, it spells out Rode as in Rhode Island.
 His theory states John Dee had the tower built in 1583 in connection with a colonization attempt which failed.

 The tower is shown on the “Woods Map 1635’ by William Woods a colonist in Providence, RI (Syverson, pg.32) The map notes it as Old Plymouth.
 This is the earliest known record and predates Benedict Arnold senior’s ownership.
 Evidently Arnold knew what it was and probably who built it, but because of the possibility of these prior claims resurfacing he referred to it as an old windmill knowing very well only a fool would believe that.

 The round stone on a peg in the NW arch is as indicative of Baal as a cross is to Christ.
 (The >OI< stones.)
 Furthermore, it would seem the stone letters spell out Baal.
 This leads to studying the ‘inscription’ as if it is of Baalist origin and if so, certain numbers must be present.
 Validating North American Runic Inscriptions describes how certain numbers are embedded in Baalist inscriptions.
-One should recall that the Catholic Church went to great lengths to stamp out Paganism in the time preceding and during Henricus’ tenure as Bishop.
-Apparently Baal was central to that religion which is why there are so many references to it hidden in runic riddles.
+One should recall that the Catholic Church went to great lengths to stamp out Paganism in the time preceding, during and after Henricus’ tenure as Bishop.
+Apparently, Baal was central to that religion which is why there are so many references to it hidden in runic riddles.
 The dedication to Baal at Newport tower is unmistakable.
 The stone letters are repeated here:

 These are transliterated as: B A A L T I h D I A I R O